-One critical parameter of ECA, which can considerably affect convergence, is mutation rate decay ρ , as depicted in Figure 7, where the MSE is plotted against generation number.
-When $\rho = 5$, ECA converges rather fast within about 70-75 generations, but, when $\rho = 2$ or $\rho = 10$, the algorithm does not succeed to converge within the window of 200 generations.
-When $\rho = 10$, the new antibodies are quite similar to those of previous generations, so it will take the algorithm longer to form a set of memory cells of adequate quality.
-The exact opposite happens when $\rho = 2$.
+One critical parameter of ECA, which can considerably affect convergence, is mutation rate decay $\rho$ , as depicted in Figure 7, where the MSE is plotted against generation number.
+When $\rho = 5$ , ECA converges rather fast within about 70-75 generations, but when $\rho = 2$ or $\rho = 10$ , the algorithm does not succeed to converge within the window of 200 generations.
+When $\rho = 10$ , the new antibodies are quite similar to those of previous generations, so it will take the algorithm longer to form a set of memory cells of adequate quality.
+The exact opposite happens when $\rho = 2$ .
 The high mutation rate imposed to new antibodies in early generations will soon create a set of quality cells.
-However, while these high mutation rates are beneficial at the beginning, they tend to hinder the overall performance of the algorithm through generations, as they may insert deleterious changes to quality cells obtained so far.
-The algorithm will eventually converge, because the best cells are always kept in memory, but at a very slow rate.
+However, while these high mutation rates are beneficial at the beginning, they tend to hinder the overall performance of the algorithm through generations, since they may insert deleterious changes to quality cells obtained so far.
+The algorithm will eventually converge because the best cells are always kept in memory, but at a very slow rate.
 This hindering behaviour of high mutation rates can be also deducted from Figure 7, where the $\rho = 10$ curve gets lower than the $\rho = 2$ curve from generation 70 and forth.

-Another critical parameter of the algorithm is the product βn_b , which controls the creation of clones (see Equation 1).
-As depicted in Figure 8, larger values of βn_b lead to faster convergence, although differences are rather small as this product increases.
+Another critical parameter of the algorithm is the product $\beta n_b$ , which controls the creation of clones (see Equation 3).
+As depicted in Figure 8, larger values of $\beta n_b$ lead to faster convergence, although differences are rather small as this product increases.
 This behaviour could be explained by the fact that the more the clones, the better the chances for a quality antibody to appear.
-However, after a certain number of clones is attained, more out of them would not benefit at all, because they are already numerous enough to accomodate any beneficial mutation introduced for a given mutation rate.
+However, after a certain number of clones is attained, more out of them would not benefit at all because they are already numerous enough to accomodate any beneficial mutation introduced for a given mutation rate.
+This fact imposes a subtle tradeoff between convergence speed and computational resources needed, as more clones would not improve convergence rate but, in contrast, they would reduce the overall performance of the algorithm.